Destaq/wallpaper-learn/README.md

 # wallpaper-learn

-With wallpaper learn, you can effortlessly learn new phrases, countries, or really anything you want... straight from your wallpaper.
+With `wallpaper-learn`, you can effortlessly learn new phrases, countries, or really anything you want... straight from your wallpaper.

 Curated phrases and educational material are available for a wide range of subjects and languages, and all you have to do is create a new folder and click a few buttons in settings before being able to have an educational background for your device.